jyutzler/Bridge-Systems/system.md

    * Double = at least 10 points, probably balanced.

 ### Negative Doubles
-The negative double is used through 2♠ promising four cards (at least) in an unbid major.
-Bidding a major at the two level or higher shows 11 or more points and a five-card or longer suit.
+The negative double is used through 4♦ promising four cards (at least) in an unbid major.
+Bidding a major in competition shows a five-card or longer suit and strength suitable to the level.
+With insufficient points, double may also be used with a five-card suit.

-1♣ — (1♦) — Double = 4–4 or better in the majors.
+   * 1♣ — (1♦) — Double = 4–4 or better in the majors.

-1♦ — (1♥) — Double = exactly four spades (1♠ promises at least five).
+   * 1♦ — (1♥) — Double = exactly four spades (1♠ promises at least five).

-1♦— (1♠) — Double = four hearts and 6+ points or five hearts and 5–10 points.
+   * 1♦ — (1♠) — Double = four hearts and 6+ points or five hearts and 5–6 points.
+   * 1♠ — (4♦) — Double = four hearts and 10+ points or five hearts and 8-10 points.

+If both majors are bid, then a double shows both minors.
+   * 1♥ — (1♠) — Double = 4-4 or better in the minors.

+When the opponents overcall a minor over a minor at the two-level or higher, a double shows at least one four-card major.

+   * 1♦ — (2♣) — Double = at least one four-card major.
+   * 1♣ — (2♦) — Double = at least one four-card major.

+If opener bids the a major you cannot support, rebid opener's first suit or NT to imply the other major.

 ### Vs. Takeout Doubles
-If RHO makes a takeout double:
+If RHO makes a takeout double, bid as naturally as possible.

 1♦ — (Double)
    * 1♥, 1♠ = forcing, point count not limited.
+   * 1NT = non-forcing, 6-9 points, no four-card major or four-card support
    * 2♣ = non-forcing (6–10 points, usually a six-card suit).
-   * 2NT = limit raise (at least 10 points) — or better.
-   * Redouble = 10 points or more, but it is better to make a more descriptive bid of 1♥, 1♠, or 2NT with the appropriate hand.
+   * Redouble = 10 points or more, could have good support.
+   * 2♦ = weak, four-card trump support but fewer than 10 points.
    * 3♦ = preemptive, good trump support but fewer than 10 points.

-A responder’s jump shift after a double is to play:

-1♦ — (Double) — 2♥, 2♠, 3♣ = six-plus card suit, like a weak two-bid or
-preemptive three-bid.
+1♥ — (Double)
+   * 1♠ = forcing, point count not limited.
+   * 1NT = non-forcing, 6-9 points.
+   * 2♣, 2♦ = non-forcing (6–10 points, usually a six-card suit).
+   * Redouble = 10 points or more, could have a limit raise.
+   * 2♥ = weak, generally four-card support but fewer than 10 points.
+   * 2NT = game force
+   * 3♥ = weak, generally four-card support but fewer than 10 points.
+   * 4♥ = natural, could be preemptive

 ### Redoubles
 A redouble can have one of three meanings: